Celly Campello: Life

 Her breakthrough was in 1959 with the single Estúpido Cupido, the Brazilian version of Stupid Cupid.
 That same year she was featured in Mazzaropi's feature, Jeca Tatu.
-Another Campello's songs were Lacinhos Cor de Rosa, Billy and Banho de Lua (version of Tintarella di Luna by Mina).
+Another Campello's songs were Lacinhos Cor de Rosa, Billy and Banho de Lua (a version of Tintarella di luna by Mina).

 Campello left the career in 1962, and moved to Campinas.
 She married José Eduardo Gomes Chacon, and had two children.
 In 1975 Campello had a brief comeback, presenting with her brother Tony at the Hollywood Rock festival in Rio de Janeiro.
 In 1976 she had a cameo appearance at TV Globo telenovela Estúpido Cupido, featuring her music in the soundtrack.

 Campello died on 4 March 2003 of breast cancer, in Campinas.

+Celly Campello was portrayed by Brazilian actress Marianna Alexandre in the 2022 biographical film Um Broto Legal.